-A floating LNG (FLNG) or a floating production, storage and offloading unit (LNG-FPSO), is an LNG plant constructed on a ship or a barge which has LNG storage and shipment (offloading) facilities.
-The FLNG/LNG-FPSO accomplishes the gas treatment and liquefaction (production of LNG) from the natural gases produced in offshore gas fields, and the storage/offloading of product LNG to LNG carriers for ocean transportation.
+A floating LNG (FLNG) is an LNG plant constructed on a ship or a barge which has LNG storage and offloading facilities.
+The FLNG accomplishes the gas treatment and liquefaction (production of LNG) from the natural gases produced in offshore gas fields, and the storage/offloading of product LNG to LNG carriers for ocean transportation.

-The advantages of FLNG / LNG-FPSO compared with onshore LNG plant are (a) to reduce the length of subsea pipelines that need to be built from the offshore gas fields, (b) to reduce the environmental impact since FLNG/LNG-FPSO does not require the coastal development, and (c) to be built in fabrication yards where facilities and practices are well-established for construction without constraints of the countries or regions of the gas field or onshore LNG plant, which secures the efficiency and the safety of construction.
+The advantages of FLNG compared with onshore LNG plant are (a) to reduce the length of long subsea pipelines that need to be built from the offshore gas fields, (b) to reduce the infrastructure and environmental impact on onshore since FLNG does not require the coastal development, and (c) to be built in fabrication yards where facilities and practices are well-established for construction of the topsides modules and hull without constraints of the countries or regions of the gas field or onshore LNG plant, which secures the efficiency and the safety of construction.

 In addition, to ensure the safety of operators in the limited space on a ship, Chiyoda applies FLNG safety design and analysis methods for accidents inside a plant, such as explosions, fires or leakages.